 The most common causes of car accidents in Australia

-Car accidents in Australia are on the increase.
-Here, we look at the most common causes and offer some practical advice on how you can stay safe on the roads – all year round.
+Car accidents happen - so what are some of the common causes, and how can you stay safe on the roads all year round?

 Statistics from the Department of Infrastructure and Regional Development show that during 2015 there were 1205 road deaths across Australia.
 In 2016 that number increased to 1300 lives lost, an increase of nearly 8% on the previous year.i